NotHereForTheDong/ipwndfu_public/README.md

 ## About this fork

-* This fork allows you to load img4 images (e.g. iBSS/LLB) in pwned DFU mode.
+* This fork allows you to load img4 images (e.g. iBSS/LLB) in pwned DFU or Recovery mode with signature checks disabled.

+* Also supports loading of unsigned img4 images on the 5s.
+Run "python A10-Nonce.py" to remove signature checks and set nonce.

+* Default generator is 0x1111111111111111.
+This can be changed in A10-Nonce.py by setting the nonc values accordingly.

-* Also supports loading of unsigned img4 images.
-Run "python rmsigchks.py" to remove signature checks.
+* Also supports loading of unsigned img4 images on the 5s.
+Run "python 5s_rmsigchks.py" to remove signature checks.

-* Supports s5l8960x (iPhone 5s) and - new - t8011 (iPad Pro 2017).
+* Supports s5l8960x (iPhone 5s) and  t8010 (iPhone 7).

 * **IMPORTANT:** Other devices are currently **NOT SUPPORTED**.